- Workplace Type: On-site

 A major change

 That's right!
-The CBSA's financial security rules are changing.
+The CBSA's financial security rules have changed.
 As a result, the importer will be required to post their own financial security with the CBSA in order to maintain the same Release Prior to Payment (RPP) privilege it had through their broker’s bond.

 The RPP program entitles importers who have posted financial security with the CBSA to: